sembrador/introtometeor/README.md

 Inspired by https://github.com/phillc/meteor-impress

 A simple introduction to Meteor presentation that supports anonymous viewers and Meter accounts package users.
-If admin is logged in all viewers both anonymous and logged in users are lead through the presentation by the admin.
+If admin is logged in all viewers both anonymous and logged in users are led through the presentation by the admin.

 This is a quick hack and does not implement all the necessary Meteor security features.